We are experienced acupuncturists in Sale, south Manchester and Stockport. We can assist you with fertility, IVF, digestion, pain and more.

 My doctor recommended Lin to me and at that time I was on quite a high amount of prescription drugs.
 During my time in Lin’s care I have experienced unprecedented levels of pain relief and am virtually free of medication.
 I cannot praise Lin highly enough and wouldn’t hesitate to recommend her to anyone in my situation. —- Eileen

-Acupuncture plays an important role in reducing pain.
-We see it as one of the best choices when it comes to various acute and chronic pain conditions.
+Acupuncture pain clinics in Stockport and Sale have gained excellent reputation over the years.
+We see acupuncture as one of the best choices when it comes to various acute and chronic pain conditions.
 In our practice, we have an approach that meets different needs.
 It is our goal to make the pain reduce greatly or relieve completely after one treatment.